Parecido/RDKit-SMARTS/README.md

 #### Molecular symmetry

 SMARTS can generate several identical solutions for the same molecule.
 This is due to the molecular symmetry, which modifies the molecule in several identical ways.
-Therefore, RDKit-SMARTS only generates a list of unique SMILES products.

-#### Wrong structures

-SMARTS can sometimes lead to a chemically questionable product structure.
-To avoid this problem, sanitization has been applied.
-If RDKit-SMARTS obtains a structure that is not chemically represented and cannot be corrected, then it will not be sent to the output.

-### Output limits

-#### Molecular symmetry

-SMARTS can generate several identical solutions for the same molecule.
-This is due to the molecular symmetry, which modifies the molecule in several identical ways.
 Therefore, RDKit-SMARTS only generates a list of unique products.

 #### Wrong structures

 SMARTS can sometimes lead to a chemically questionable product structure.
 To avoid this problem, sanitization has been applied.
 If RDKit-SMARTS obtains a structure that is not chemically represented and cannot be corrected, then it will not be sent to the output.

 ## Authors